 Cause and Effect

 Pick a few words that you want your child to learn during bath time.
 Start with three that you say frequently and can focus on during tub time such as pop and splash.
 If you pick ones that are fun to say your child will be more motivated to imitate you.
 Say “pop” as you poke at the bubbles in the tub.
 Label “splash” every time your child smacks the water.
 Take his rubber ducky and make it climb the side and say “up, up, up” then have the duck dive in the water with another “splash!”
 Get creative!
 You will be surprised at how quickly your child will pick up these target words if you do this consistently.
-If you need some ideas on target words check out the list below.

 Teaching how to share should start at home.
 Many parents think they need to be around other children in order to learn to share but we can actually prepare them to share with others before the situation comes up at a play date.
 During bath time watch your child play with their boat for a while and then ask if you can have a turn.
 Prompt them to give you a turn or trade them with a different toy.
 Later on start playing with a different toy and when they become interested and start to point or ask for it say something like, “Your turn!” so that they can see sharing modeled for them.